 The chair and/or vice chairs should establish a time frame for discussion about a particular issue.
 If that time frame expires and new issues are still being raised, the chair and/or vice chairs may extend the time frame for discussion, as the case may be.
 The above-mentioned time frame(s) should be clearly included in the summary of the discussions

-After the group has discussed an issue exhaustively for all issues to have been raised, understood and discussed, the chair and/or vice chairs make an evaluation of the designation and publish it for the group with a clear timescale to review.
-In establishing timescale, account should be taken of the related community discussion needed
+After the group exhaustively discussed all aspects of the issue for which all questions were raised, the chair and/or vice chairs make an evaluation of the designation and publish it for the group with a clear timescale to review.
+In establishing timescale, account should be taken of the related period required for community discussion

 If any objections is raised concerning the designation, the chair and/or co-chairs should reevaluate and possibly publish an updated evaluation.